nemisis84/Network-and-Computer-Security-project/REPORT.md

 We start with the assumption that we have one shared secret for each user shared between the user and the application server.
 For this challenge, we were asked to provide authenticity of the song data and confidentiality between the server and the owner.

 To ensure authenticity we use HMAC.
 In HMAC a secret is XORed with some constants, concatenated with the message and hashed.
-This produces a unique tag, which only can be produced by having the same message input, secret and hashing algorithm.
+This produces a unique tag, which can only be produced by having the same message input, secret and hashing algorithm.
 We create the tag using SHA256, a secure hashing algorithm.

-For confidentiality use the recognized symmetric key encryption algorithm AES.
+For confidentiality we use the recognized symmetric key encryption algorithm AES.
 This is a secure way of encrypting data, assuming the implementation is good.
 We used CTR and no padding.
 No padding is necessary when we use the CTR mode.
 The CTR mode has the property of being able to decrypt in parallel, meaning different parts of the encryption can be encrypted independently and simultaneously.
 This property is especially desired in the case of songs as it allows us the decrypt only certain parts.
 This allows us to quickly encrypt the part of the song that is listened to, skipping encryption of the previous parts when the user skips to a certain part of the song.
-This becomes relevant later during the security challenge.
+This becomes relevant later on, during the security challenge.

 For the CTR mode, we also need a unique nonce (or IV).
 For this, an RNG can be used to generate an IV, given that collisions are highly unlikely.
 For this purpose the library java.security.SecureRandom is used.
 Under the assumption that this PRNG is secure, this is a sound way to produce the nonce.
 For future reference, we will use the term IV instead of nonce.
 The IV is sent in cleartext with the rest of the encrypted data in a concatenated string: Ciphered content + " " + IV.
 The IV is used to create the uniqueness of the encryption, and it is therefore secure to send this unencrypted.